Character, Resilience & Wellbeing

 Why do we teach resilience?

-At Carlton le Willows we place education the whole child at the heart of the curriculum.
+At Carlton le Willows we place education of the whole child at the heart of the curriculum.
 We deliver resilience in Year 7 because by teaching resilience skills early, students can learn habits that help them get the most out of any given task as they progress through school.

-Seven Resilience Thinking Skills
+Bounce Forward Resilience Skills

-RSE Scheme of Work - Year 7
+RSE (Relationships & Sex Education) Scheme of Work - Year 7

 Puberty - Four hours teaching